Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 Features & Specifications

-The Skeletor sticks are built with fold-away steps that fold away from the tree.
+The Tethrd Skeletor climbing sticks are built with fold-away steps that fold away from the tree.
 The standoff from the tree along with the fold-away step feature provides more overall foot room and clearance from the tree than you would get if the steps were aligned straight.

 The attachment system is a DynaLite rope and tab where the rope is looped around the tab for a secure attachment to the tree.
 There are no Versa buttons or clamps required.
-The climbing sticks attach to each other with Tethrd’s StickLoc pin system.
+The climbing sticks attach with Tethrd’s StickLoc pin system.
 You align the pins with the requisite holes on the sticks and slide them together.

 Here are the specifications of the Skeletor Climbing Sticks: